 This challenge requires a comprehensive and systemic approach for developing education and learning, taking into account many policy sectors.
 Education systems will also need to cooperate more closely with working life.
 One of the key questions is, how non-formal and informal learning can be more efficiently exploited in competence development, and the learning outcomes made visible.

 The education system and its financing and guidance will be developed to better support learning in the workplace.
 In addition, common principles will be set out for recognising prior learning acquired outside formal education.
 Services will be created to facilitate lifelong guidance, and such services will also focus on supporting groups that are currently underrepresented in adult education.

-The reform of continuous learning will examine especially the potential for developing competence over the course of people’s careers.
+The reform of continuous learning examines especially the potential for upskilling, reskilling and developing competence over the course of people’s careers.

 The reform is based on information that provides a shared view of the current situation, formed by collecting statistics, data from researchers, interviews with experts and citizen surveys, among other things.
 The OECD assessed the current state of continuous learning in Finland and issued its own recommendations.